-In the country of currywurst and lager two things happen when you order water in a restaurant: First, there is a big chance it’s carbonated and second, it´s not complementary.
+In the “Land of the Teutons” two things happen when you order water in a restaurant: First, there is a big chance it’s carbonated and second, it´s not complementary.

 A love relationship that goes back to the end of the 18th Century

 Mineral springs have been known as water sources in Germany for many centuries.
 Germans loved their mineral water and the more unique and particular the taste, the more expensive and exclusive it became.
 Naturally carbonated mineral springs in Selters and Gerolstein became very popular.
 Carbonated water had this fizzy sensation and slightly acidic taste, which made locals believe that water from these sources simply had to be healthier and fresher.
 However, only the elites in the country were able to access these waters.
 It was not until 1767 that everything changed.